Part 3 of a series on customising fields in Microsoft® Project® to make working with project schedules more useful.

 For this reason it can be useful to add lookup columns to each register enabling users to link to items in other registers (most helpfully via the item title); this cannot be done in a list template as the other registers need to exist first.

 So that’s my list of productivity top tips for SharePoint RAID registers, learned through the experience of getting it wrong and coming up with a better way.

 This article covers only the RAID register tips that I could explain in a compact form without the need for diagrams or examples.
 It doesn’t include many other conventions that I use when creating and managing SharePoint team sites to improve efficiency or usability, otherwise this article would have been more like a book (it’s already pretty long)!

 If you would like to have the benefits of an approach like this but prefer not to have to worry about this sort of techy stuff, why not talk to us about taking care of it all for you on your next big project or programme?

 ® Microsoft, SharePoint and Excel are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

 His presentation contained several key points that resonated with me so I thought were worth restating in the light of my own experience.

-- Update the plan with actuals (durations, costs, etc,).
+Update the plan with actuals (durations, costs, etc,).
+This is essential for keeping your schedule on the right track.
 If a task was late due to a delay, add in a task showing this delay and label it accordingly.
 The schedule then acts as an audit trail for delivery.
 If any of the tasks are repeated, use the actuals from iteration 1 to refine the estimates for iteration n.
 Follow through and see what the impact is on delivery.
 I have found it is very difficult to get people to care about activities once they’re complete, but this approach does mean that you can apply your learning from the past to the future, and best of all this happens while the project is still running.